comunica/Article-ISWC2023-SolidQuery/content/approach.md

 but falls back to [query-based seed URIs](cite:cites squin) if no manual seed URIs have been passed.
 This fallback involves finding all URIs within the query, and adding them as seed URIs to the link queue.

+- taking into account auth and HTTP 403's
 - Cite linktraversalcaching
 - We extended cMatch to also work with property paths (define formally?), and extended zero-knowledge planner.
 - LDP-based actors